Code-Institute-Submissions/Minirazs-project4_toys-under-the-sun_AprResub/README.md

 1. Navbar to have a dropdown that leads the user to different Toy categories without needing to use the search form.
 To make the search form more concise, taking up less space.
 2. Have a **banner carousell** right below the navbar to allow users to read what the site is about, the latest trends and ongoing promotions
 3. At Product Creation and Editing page, to **dynamically generate additional input fields** and to have **HTML tags to style** the inputs
-4. To **create a User app with User model** – for user to access Purchase/ Order history and to enter Shipping details for ordered items to be shipped to him directly.
+4. To **create a User app with User model** – a personal acccount tab for user to access Purchase/ Order history and to enter Shipping details for ordered items to be shipped to him directly.
 5. To have **superuser account creation** by having a Superuser app with Superuser model for some toy retailers to list and manage their items, check sales and order details on the site.
 6. To have additional pages in the site to describe the T&C of purchases, after sales services and shipment queries etc.
+7. Advanced form validation can be added to validate the fields in form submission (Add new toy or Edit toy pages)

 Currently, only the Administrator is able to view Purchase model and instances of every Purchase (Purchase/Order history) in the admin panel.